 Tip: Worse comes to worst, roll up spare towels or bed sheets and stuff them under the bedsheets.
 This will make a bed guard which stops your little ones from rolling out of bed.

 Something to Eat/Drink

 Another must-have travel essential for toddlers is snacks…toddlers love snacks.
 If you are travelling by plane or by car etc then having snacks on hand can stop the need for your child to get cranky as they are hungry.
 It’s always great having a variety of different snacks too if you have space.
 If your child has a food intolerance then make sure you take enough with you in case you cannot find them when you arrive.

 Somewhere to Sit/Relax

 Depending on your toddler you may need somewhere for your toddler to rest while you are out and about.
 This can be a pram or a baby carrier.
 I usually take both which means I can swap about during the week and leave the pram at the hotel one day if needed.
-My youngest still uses his Boba 4G carrier, so even though they are expensive, you definitely get your money’s worth!
+My youngest still uses his Boba 4G Baby Carrier, so even though they are expensive, you definitely get your money’s worth!

 If you are flying and thinking of renting a car then a car seat may come in handy.
 I have had many problems when hiring a car seat abroad.
 I now take car seats with us if we are flying with car seats, and check them into the hold.
 If you didn’t want to check them in you would need to make sure they are airline approved for use within the cabin.

 Let Them Explore